NathanCustom Tailors

 The most common objection we hear is: "But I am not going to Vietnam."
 You do not need to.
 Here is how our remote custom suit process works:

-2. Self-measurement with guidance -- We send you a clear, step-by-step measurement guide.
-If you have a suit that fits well, you can send it to us as a reference.
-Our tailors can work from either method.
+2. Self-measurement with guidance -- We send a clear, step-by-step guide, or you can use our measurement app.
+If you have a suit that fits well, send it as a reference.
+Our tailors work from either method.

 3. Your suit is made by skilled home tailors -- Not a factory assembly line.
-Individual craftspeople working from their home workshops, the way tailoring has been done in Hoi An for generations.
+Individual craftspeople in Hoi An, the way tailoring has been done here for generations.

-4. Worldwide shipping -- We ship via DHL or FedEx to the US, UK, Australia, Canada, and anywhere else.
+4. Worldwide shipping -- DHL or FedEx to the US, UK, Australia, Canada, and beyond.
 Typical delivery is 2-3 weeks from order confirmation.

 Common Objections (Answered Honestly)